MJ-Bench/MJ-Bench/README.md

 <!-- <h3 align="center"><a href="https://arxiv.org/abs/2406.07476" style="color:#9C276A">
 **MJ-BENCH**: Is Your Multimodal Reward Model Really a Good Judge for Text-to-Image Generation?</a></h3> -->

-<h5 align="center"> If our project helps you, please consider giving us a star ⭐ 🥹🙏 </h2>
+<h5 align="center"> If you like our project, please consider giving us a star ⭐ 🥹🙏 </h2>

 <h5 align="center">